Goto Main Content

 Article 12

-12.1 To apply for product registration and license to manufacture or import veterinary drugs, one shall submit documents (about ingredients, functionality, essential manufacturing process, assay, and relevant information or certificates) along with samples (of the label, package insert and drug) and fees (for the license and testing) to the central competent authority.
-One must not begin to manufacture or import the drug until the license is obtained.
+To apply for product registration and license to manufacture or import veterinary drugs, one shall submit documents (about ingredients, functionality, essential manufacturing process, assay, and relevant information or certificates) along with samples (of the label, package insert and drug) and fees (for the license and testing) to the central competent authority.
+One must not begin to manufacture or import the veterinary drug until the license is issued.

-12.3 The central competent authority may cite Good Manufacturing Practice (GMP) for veterinary drugs as a criterion for the issuance or renewal of manufacture/import licenses.
+The central competent authority may cite Good Manufacturing Practice (GMP) for veterinary drugs as a criterion for the issuance or renewal of manufacture/import licenses.
 The Good Manufacturing Practice (GMP) for veterinary drugs is to be prescribed by the central competent authority.

 Article 12-1